-You might also require planning permission if the height of the roof is likely to exceed that of the existing structure.
+You might also require planning permission if the roof’s height is likely to exceed that of the existing structure.
 Also, in the case where there’ll be the construction of a front dormer.

-In accordance with the permitted development allowance, homeowners with semi-detached or detached properties can have a 50cubic meter extension on their home without needing te planning permission.
+Per the permitted development allowance, homeowners with semi-detached or detached properties can have a 50cubic meter extension on their home without needing planning permission.

-As for the terraced properties, they’re allowed a 40 cubic meters roof extension as well as an addition of hip gable or dormers without needing the planning permission.
+As for the terraced properties, they’re allowed a 40 cubic meters roof extension and an addition of hip gable or dormers without needing the planning permission.

-However, your property should not exceed the plane of an existing roof whose slope fronts a highway as a result of the construction work.
+However, your property should not exceed the plane of an existing roof whose slope fronts a highway due to the construction work.
 In this case, highway includes most footpaths, all public roads, bridleways, and byways).

 In a situation where your planned home extension or loft conversion doesn’t fall under permitted development rights, we shall apply for the planning permission on your behalf from the council at a fee.